1. Home

 By saving your laundry until 8 pm or later, you can avoid heating up your home unnecessarily, and you might also be able to take advantage of lower evening time-of-use rates.

-9. Turn Down The Water Heater Temperature
+Turn Down the Water Heater Temperature

 You’re probably not looking forward to a hot shower on hot summer days, so use this as an opportunity to turn down the temperature of your water heater.
 Some manufacturers set their default water heater thermostat temperature to 140ºF, but most households can get by with them set at 120ºF.

 Water heaters have what’s called standby losses, where heat is lost to the air that surrounds your water heater.
-By adjusting your temperature down to 120ºF, the Department of Energy estimates that you can save anywhere from $36 to $61 annually by avoiding excess standby heat loss.
+By adjusting your temperature down to 120ºF, the Department of Energy estimates you can save anywhere from $36 to $61 annually by avoiding excess standby heat loss.

-10. Upgrade Your Light Bulbs
+Upgrade Your Light Bulbs

 You might not think about the heat that older incandescent bulbs are creating, but every little bit counts when you’re trying to cut down on summer energy bills.

-By switching to compact fluorescent or LED bulbs (or for maximum savings, ‘smart’ LED bulbs) you can save up to $80 per bulb in energy costs, while helping to further reduce the amount of time your air conditioner needs to be on.
+By switching to compact fluorescent or LED bulbs (or for maximum savings, smart LED bulbs) you can save up to $80 per bulb in energy costs, while helping to further reduce the amount of time your air conditioner needs to be on.

-11. Go Solar
+Go Solar

 By installing a solar power system on your home, you can take control of your energy generation and consumption, so you don’t have to worry about fluctuating energy costs for years to come.
-Your solar panels can use those warm and sunny summer days to generate the electricity you need, so you don’t have to draw as much energy from the utility grid.
+Your solar panels can use sunny summer days to generate the electricity you need, so you don’t have to draw as much energy from the utility grid.

 When you follow these cost-saving tips, you can also reduce the amount of electricity you need at night, further lowering your energy bills.